cheqd/product-docs/architecture/adr-list/adr-001-did-resolver.md

 ### Positive

 1. *Full cheqd DID Resolver* reuses existing code to handle some parts of resolve and representing DIDDocs.
+2. Third-party applications that want to implement their own DID Resolver implementations for cheqd can consume the current implementation as a Golang module (e.g., `import "github.com/cheqd/cheqd-did-resolver/services"`).
-2. Universal Resolver driver implementation provides a standardised way of incorporating `did:cheqd` into Universal Resolver instances that support multiple DID methods.
+3. Universal Resolver driver implementation provides a standardised way of incorporating `did:cheqd` into Universal Resolver instances that support multiple DID methods.

 ### Negative